Script are not enabled

 Fostering respectful, supportive, and inclusive work environments within and across branches, departments, clusters, and sites.

-The Assistant Superintendent – Student Services and Support Division produces, updates and provides input regarding policies on or related to nondiscrimination; provides training, support, and technical direction to stakeholders, including students, parents/guardians, community, schools and district staff regarding harassment, discrimination, intimidation, and/or bullying issues involving protected characteristics; responds to and investigates harassment, discrimination, intimidation, and/or bullying complaint allegations, special education compliance complaints filed with external agencies, facilitates Office for Civil Rights complaint investigations, conducts and coordinates internal complaint investigations involving violations of federal and state laws identified under the Uniform Complaint Procedures regulations; and assists with State federal program monitoring reviews and other audits for SCCOE schools and district.
+The Assistant Superintendent – Educational Services Division produces, updates, and provides input regarding policies on or related to nondiscrimination; provides training, support, and technical direction to partners, including students, parents/guardians, community, schools and district staff regarding harassment, discrimination, intimidation, and/or bullying issues involving protected characteristics; responds to and investigates harassment, discrimination, intimidation, and/or bullying complaint allegations, special education compliance complaints filed with external agencies, facilitates Office for Civil Rights complaint investigations, conducts and coordinates internal complaint investigations involving violations of federal and state laws identified under the Uniform Complaint Procedures regulations; and assists with State federal program monitoring reviews and other audits for SCCOE schools and district.